 Created by Russian and Soviet author Alexei Tolstoy for his science fiction novel 'Aelita or, The Decline of Mars' (1923), where it belongs to a Martian princess.
 Allegedly the name is common in Eastern Europe.

-Means "mistress of fire", possibly influenced by the Russian word огонь (ogon')
+Means "mistress of fire" in Kalmyk Orit, possibly influenced by the Russian word огонь (ogon'

 Bulgarian and Russian form of Alexios